Dudd3r/mlcas24/README.md

 This repo contains the bare minimum to reproduce the results submitted to the competition.
 The feature engineering, feature selection, model selection and EDA is scattered accross notebooks and small scripts which I am not comfortable sharing at this moment.

-P.S.: The pipeline could use a good refactoring. :>
+P.S.: The pipeline could use a good refactoring. :>.
+I will take some time to clean things up a bit.

 Cheers,
 Andras